nguyensjsu/fa21-202-team-allstars/weekly journals/Mohamed Shafeeq.md

 # Week 1
 Tasks worked on: Deciding a design pattern for implementing bullet collison with tank.
-Came up with the design pattern to implement bullet collision feature.
+Came up with the Strategy design pattern to implement bullet collision feature.
 Set up the interface for the strategies.

 Blockers: None